arcsecond-io/cli/docs/index.md

 Arcsecond.io is the Astronomical Observations Platform.

-It is a unique and comprehensive cloud platform covering the complete observation's lifecycle, for botj individual astronomers and observatories, with a consistent set of capabilities:
+It is a unique and comprehensive cloud platform covering the complete observation's lifecycle, for both individual astronomers and observatories, with a consistent set of capabilities:

-(Note: the description below corresponds to the coming version V5 of Arcsecond planned for the Northern Summer Solstice '24).
+(Note: the description below corresponds to the coming version V5 of Arcsecond planned for the next Solstice '24 in June).

-- Explore: Use Night Explorer to easily identify which target are best suited for which night
+- Explore: Use **Night Explorer** (a.k.a. iObserve) to easily identify which target are best suited for which night.
-- Plan: Use our new Night Plans to carefully craft your future observing nights
+- Plan: Use our new **Night Plans** to carefully craft your future observing nights.
-- Observe: record your observing nights with Night Logs, and attach data to each observation.
+- Observe: Record your observing nights with **Night Logs**, and attach data to each observation.
-- Store: choose the industry-grade AWS-backed secured cloud storage of Arcsecond, or attach external ones.
+- Store: Choose the industry-grade AWS-backed secured **Cloud Storage** of Arcsecond, or attach external ones.
-- Distribute: easily package your observations into downloadable files for sharing with peers or visiting observers.
+- Distribute: Easily create **Data Packages** of your observations for sharing with peers or visiting observers.

 Arcsecond is made by an astronomer for astronomers.